giubacc/nds/README.md

 Synching Protocol used by NDS relies on both UDP/IP multicast and TCP/IP point 2 point communications.
 In nutshell, alive/status/DNS messages are all sent over multicast group; value (data) related messages are sent point 2 point via TCP/IP.
 The idea behind this is that coordination traffic, hopefully lightweight, goes through multicast, and value traffic, potentially much more heavy, goes over a unicast communication.
+The protocol heavly relies on the lastest timestamp (TS) produced by the cluster.

+### How it works

+- Nodes own both a `current TS` and `desired TS`, if these 2 values differ a node try to reach a state where the `current TS` matches the `desired TS`.
+- When a node spawns up, it first send an alive message in the multicast group with a TS set to zero.
+- A existing node receiving an alive message checks the TS of the reveived message against its current/desired TS.
+Various scenarios can happen here:

+    - (`current TS` == `foreign TS`)
+    This node is synched with foreign node, do nothing.

+    - (`current TS` > `foreign TS`) && (`current TS` == `desired TS`)
+    This node has an updated value with respect to the foreign node.
+    This node sends an alive message.

+    - (`current TS` > `foreign TS`) && (`current TS` != `desired TS`)
+    This node has an updated value with respect to the foreign node but this node is synching too.
+    Do nothing.

+    - (`current TS` < `foreign TS`) && (`desired TS` < `foreign TS`)
+    This node has a previous value with respect to the foreign node.
+    Update desired TS with foreign TS and request direct TCP/IP connection to the foreign node.

+    - (`current TS` < `foreign TS`) && (`desired TS` >= `foreign TS`)
+    This node has a previous value with respect to the foreign node but this node is synching too.
+    Do nothing.